elunna/nerfhack-changelog/README.md

 * They cannot receive spells from their deity (Evil)
 * They have an 80% chance of failing to read any spellbook
 * They can increase their max-HP at each level-up if they remain illiterate (Spork/THEM)
+* An additional tier of HP gain has been added; after level 16 cavemen can gain 1d4 max HP for remaining illiterate.
 * Their special spell has been removed (Evil)
 * When reading scrolls of identify, cavemen will never be able to identify all items, they will be instead identify 1 instead.
 * The caveman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (from SlashTHEM)